jon49/blog/content/post/get_range_from_row_and_column_numbers.md

         End If
     End If

-    'Determine if the last column was set, if it isnâ€™t then get last column number in wks If lColEnd < 1 Then
+    'Determine if the last column was set, if it isn’t then get last column number in wks If lColEnd < 1 Then
         If lColEnd Then
             'If lColEnd is negative then get the last column in row number lColEnd